mathesar-foundation/mathesar-wiki/docs/team/worklogs/kriti.md

 - Replace Ondrej's accounts as IT admin
 - General cleanup of GSuite accounts and groups
 - 2024 budget

+## 2023-11-03 (Fri)
+- Feedback call with Rajat
+- 1:1 with Pavish
+- Short call with Sean to discuss DB connections / homepage
+- Wrote up 2023 activities report for CIT
+- Updated CRM entries for a few different people
+- Email + Matrix + Slack + GitHub catch up
+    - Various responses
+    - Set up next call with Ian
+    - Some follow ups on invoices and admin stuff
+    - Various other admin follow ups

 ## 2023-11-02 (Thu)
 - Call with Brent re: Freshdesk and installation